vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

   database: auth0app_test
 ```

 **Commit and push** your changes to `staging` branch.
-You should see travis coming alive once the changes are pushed.
+You should see Travis coming alive once the changes are pushed.

 The first build **failed!**.
 Get comfortable reading through the error messages on the Travis build log.